Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: A General Construction

 \subsection{Map}

-The first step aims at mapping each key of $S$ to a fixed number of bytes with the help of an universal hash function $h$.
-During this step, keys are ``logically'' associated to one of the $m = \lceil cn / \log_2 n \rceil$ buckets that are indicated with the integers in $[0,m)$.
-Specifically, the bucket identifier for a key $x$ is obtained via the function
+The first step aims at mapping each key of $S$ to a fixed number of bytes using a random hash function $h$.
+During this step, keys are ``logically'' associated to one of the $m = \lceil cn / \log_2(n) \rceil$ buckets $\{B_0,\ldots,B_{m-1}\}$, that are indicated with the integers in $[0..m-1]$.
+Specifically, the \emph{bucket identifier} for a key $x$ is obtained via the function

-where $S_1 = \{x | (h^{\prime}(x)\mymod{n}) < p_1\}$ and $h^{\prime}$ is, like $h$, a random hash function.
-The thresholds $p_1$ and $p_2$ are set to, respectively, $0.6n$ and $0.3m$ so that the mapping of keys into buckets is \emph{skewed}: roughly 60\% of the keys are mapped into 30\% of the buckets.
-We point out that the skew distribution of keys into buckets is very important for the \emph{efficiency} of the search step (and the final compression effectiveness), but we defer the reader to our previous paper~\cite{pth_sigir} for a discussion about this fact.
+where $h^{\prime}$ is a random hash function, like $h$, while $p_1$ and $p_2$ are two thresholds set to, respectively, $\frac{6}{10}n$ and $\frac{3}{10}m$ so that the mapping of keys into buckets is \emph{uneven}: roughly 60\% of the keys are mapped into 30\% of the buckets.
+This process induces a skewed distribution of the bucket sizes, as depicted in the example of Fig.~\ref{fig:bucket_size_distribution}.
+The example -- for $n=10^6$ keys and $c=3.5$ -- shows the percentage of buckets that have size equal to $|B|$, for $|B|=L,\ldots,1$, with $L=28$ being the largest bucket size.
+As evident, large buckets are very few while most of them are small.
+Such skewed distribution of keys into buckets is very important for the \emph{efficiency} of the \Call{Search}{} step and for the final compression effectiveness, as we are going to motivate in Section~\ref{sec:search}.